ComputerScienceX/php-mysql-webapp/README.md

+THIS IS A VERY MESSY PIECE OF SOFTWARE.
+BUT ITS A GOOD LESSON ON INTEGRATING A PHP LOGIN SYSTEM WITH BOOTSTRAP 5 THEMES I HAVENT TAKEN THE TIME TO CLEAN THIS CODE.
+THE LIVESTREAMING DOESNT WORK I WAS JUST TESTING IT OUT AND FORGOT TO DELETE SOME FILES

 # php-login-minimal

 A simple, but secure PHP login script.
 Uses the ultra-modern & future-proof PHP 5.5 BLOWFISH hashing/salting functions (includes the official PHP 5.3 & PHP 5.4 compatibility pack, which makes those functions available in these versions too).